Warming sauerkraut stew or bigos with pork and spicy sausages, one of the most popular Polish recipes.

 - 10 g/ 0.35 oz dried porcini

-- 300 g/ 10.5 oz Polish sausage (cabanossi or Krakauer)
+- 300 g/ 10.5 oz Polish sausage cabanossi or Krakauer

-- 2-4 teaspoons plum butter or jam, to taste (plum butter is less sweet than jam, so use to taste)
+- 2-4 teaspoons plum butter or jam to taste (plum butter is less sweet than jam, so use to taste)

-- salt and pepper
+- fine sea salt and pepper

-Cube the bacon, if necessary.
+- Cube the bacon, if necessary.
 Chop the onion finely.
 Cut the pork into cubes.
 Rinse the sauerkraut and let it drain in a sieve.
 Chop the white cabbage.
 Chop the tomatoes.
 Slice the cabanossi.

-In the meantime soak the porcini in 200 ml/ about ¾ cup warm water.
+- In the meantime soak the porcini in 200 ml/ about ¾ cup warm water.
 Drain, but reserve the soaking liquid.
-Chop the porcini and give them to the pot together with their soaking liquid.
+Chop the porcini and add them to the pot together with their soaking liquid.